-Any comments or queries on this policy should be directed to the Privacy and Compliance Officer using the following contact details; Mr John McColgan privacyandcomplianceofficer@hutchesons.org telephone: 0141 433 4452 or at 21 Beaton Road, Glasgow G41 4NW.
+Any comments or queries about this Privacy Notice should be directed to the Privacy and Compliance Officer using the following contact details privacyandcomplianceofficer@hutchesons.org, telephone: 0141 433 4452 or at 21 Beaton Road, Glasgow G41 4NW.

-If an individual believes that the school has not complied with this policy or acted otherwise than in accordance with Data Protection Law, they should utilise the school complaints procedure and should also notify the Privacy and Compliance Officer at privacyandcomplianceofficer@hutchesons.org, telephone: 0141 433 4452 or at 21 Beaton

-Road, Glasgow G41 4NW.
-The school can also make a referral to or lodge a complaint with the Information Commissioner's Office (ICO), although the ICO recommends that steps are taken to resolve the matter with the school before involving the regulator.
+If an individual believes that the Schools have not complied with this policy or acted otherwise than in accordance with Data Protection Law, they should utilise the Schools' complaints procedure and should also notify the Data Controller.
+A referral or complaint may also be lodged with the Information Commissioner's Office (ICO), although the ICO recommends that steps are taken to resolve the matter with the Schools before involving the regulator.